STAGNet: A Spatio-Temporal Graph and LSTM Framework for Accident Anticipation: Experimental Evaluation

 For global visual feature extraction, we adopt the SlowFast network~\cite{Feichtenhofer2018SlowFastNF}, which produces a $h$-dimensional feature vector for each frame, where $h = 2304$.
 All experiments are implemented using the PyTorch framework.

+For our re-implementation of AAT-DA~\cite{kumamoto2025aat}, we used the model parameters presented in the original paper, as follows.
+The same feature extraction pipeline that is commonly used in previous methods~\cite{bao2020uncertainty, karim2022dynamic} was used: Top-19 objects detected were considered, and 4096-dimensional object-level and global features were extracted using VGG16.
+For all the transformers, the hidden layer dimension and the number of attention heads were set to 1024 and 8, respectively.
+Dropout rates of 0.3, 0.3, 0.1, and 0.5 were applied to the spatial transformer, object self-attention layer, temporal transformer, and the fully connected layer, respectively.

-On the DAD dataset, we compare our approach against several accident anticipation methods: DSA \cite{chan2017anticipating}, adaLEA \cite{suzuki2018anticipating}, UString \cite{bao2020uncertainty}, DSTA~\cite{karim2022dynamic}, EGSTL~\cite{mahmood2023new}, and Graph(Graph)~\cite{thakur2024graph}.
-These algorithms were selected based on their high relevance to this research and widespread use as comparison methods in similar work.
-The results for these comparative methods are directly taken from the respective publications.
-We used the same training/testing splits of DAD used by others to obtain the results for our proposed STAGNet model.
+On the DAD dataset, we compare our approach against several accident anticipation methods: DSA \cite{chan2017anticipating}, adaLEA \cite{suzuki2018anticipating}, UString \cite{bao2020uncertainty}, DSTA~\cite{karim2022dynamic}, EGSTL~\cite{mahmood2023new}, AAT-DA~\cite{kumamoto2025aat}, and Graph(Graph)~\cite{thakur2024graph}.
+These algorithms were selected based on their relevance to this research and widespread use as baselines in similar work.
+The results for these methods are directly taken from the respective publications.
+The results for our proposed STAGNet model are based on the same training/testing splits of DAD as those used by these comparison methods.

-On the DoTA and DADA datasets, we compared our model against UString \cite{bao2020uncertainty}, UString (Geometric), and Graph(Graph)~\cite{thakur2024graph}.
-We were unable to compare with the rest of the methods as their implementations were not available for us to run them on DoTA and DADA datasets.
-Note that we implemented UString (Geometric), as an attempt to mimic GSTL~\cite{mahmood2023new}, by replacing VGG-based object-level features of UString~\cite{bao2020uncertainty} with geometric features of the detected bounding boxes.
-Furthermore, although Mahmood et al.~\cite{mahmood2023new} have used a similar number of videos from the DoTA dataset, the subset of accident videos selected is different from what we have selected as we specifically selected ego-involved accidents, and they did not.
-Therefore, results reported in~\cite{mahmood2023new} on DoTA are not comparable to what we have achieved.
+On the DoTA and DADA datasets, we compared our model against UString \cite{bao2020uncertainty}, UString (Geometric), Graph(Graph)~\cite{thakur2024graph}, and the recent transformer-based model AAT-DA~\cite{kumamoto2025aat}.
+We were unable to compare with the remaining methods because their implementations were not available for us to run on the DoTA and DADA datasets.
+Note that we implemented UString (Geometric) as an attempt to approximate GSTL~\cite{mahmood2023new} by replacing the VGG16-based object-level features in UString \cite{bao2020uncertainty} with geometric features derived from the detected bounding boxes.
+Furthermore, although Mahmood et al.~\cite{mahmood2023new} used a similar number of videos from the DoTA dataset, their selected subset of accident videos differs from ours.
+We specifically selected ego-involved accidents, whereas they did not.
+Thus, the DoTA results reported in~\cite{mahmood2023new} are not comparable to those in our study.

+Our STAGNet model was implemented in PyTorch version 2.0.0 and trained for 20 Epochs using the Adam optimizer with a batch size of 1 and a learning rate of 0.0001.
+These same hyper-parameters, which are inherited from~\cite{bao2020uncertainty, thakur2024graph}, were applied to all three datasets.